rochejohn/ATBS/README.md

 ---
 ## Required Modules

-### You can install all of the modules covered in this book by running the commands listed next.
+### You can install all of the modules required for the above scripts by running the commands listed next.

 - **pip install send2trash**